random689/tp/docs/DeveloperGuide.md

 * Prefer typing to mouse interactions
 * Is reasonably comfortable using CLI apps

+**Value proposition**:
-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app, allows teachers to find their contacts easily
+* manage contacts faster than a typical mouse/GUI driven app, allows teachers to manage their contacts of students and colleagues easily.
+* keep track of upcoming school-related meetings with students/teachers/parents.

 ### User stories